Pajn/Neo4jDart/README.md

 See the example or test folder for more example usages and [Warehouse][] for documentation on using the adapter.

-## Missing features
-The most notable missing feature is updating relationship objects, currently they can only be created or deleted.
-Ideas for a good API or how to implement it is welcome.

 ## Features and bugs
 Please file feature requests and bugs at the [issue tracker][tracker].
 See [waffle][waffle] for current work status.